 Signs Your Company has an Information Hoarding Problem

-Although it is hard to pinpoint exactly whether or not a company has an information hoarding problem, there are a few telltale signs that if are in practice at your firm, should raise alarm bells.
+Although it is hard to pinpoint exactly whether or not a company hoards information, there are a few telltale signs that if are in practice at your firm, should raise alarm bells.

 This might be regarded as a good thing in the setup of most organizations but this is a major telltale sign when it comes to information hoarding.